Storage and SQL Server capacity planning and configuration (SharePoint Server)

 If you are using a Remote BLOB storage provider that does not support database snapshots, you can't use snapshots for content deployment or backup.

 Resource governor Resource Governor is a technology introduced in SQL Server 2008 to enable you to manage SQL Server workloads and resources by specifying limits on resource consumption by incoming requests.
 Resource Governor enables you to differentiate workloads and allocate CPU and memory as they are requested, based on the limits that you specify.
-For more information about how to use Resource Governor, see Resource Governor for SQL Server 2014 and Resource Governor for SQL Server 2016.
+For more information about how to use Resource Governor, see Resource Governor for SQL Server 2014 and Resource Governor for SQL Servers 2016 and 2019.

 We recommend that you use Resource Governor with SharePoint Server to:

 Limit the amount of SQL Server resources that the web servers targeted by the search crawl component consume.
 As a best practice, we recommend limiting the crawl component to 10 percent CPU when the system is under load.